SHOULD I CONSIDER A PHASED RETIREMENT?

 The nature of retirement is changing

-So, what does a phased retirement look like?
+what does a phased retirement look like Today?

-A phased retiree receives partial income from their reduced work schedule and supplements their income by beginning to take retirement account withdrawals.
+Each of these options offers a distinctive set of advantages that can cater to varying needs and preferences.
+A phased retiree also receives partial income from their reduced work schedule and can supplement their income by beginning to take retirement account withdrawals.

-What are potential benefits of a phased retirement plan?
+What are The potential benefits of a phased retirement plan?

 A phased retirement period can provide a trial run for the rest of your life